inwenis/blog/post9.md

 SSL vs TLS

-ssh - secure shell protocol - do shell commands over a secure connection
+SSH (Secure SHell protocol) - protocol that allows to execute shell commands over a secure connection

-client can be anonymoun in TLS - usually the case on web TLS can be mutual - if the client has a cert the servers will/can validate it
+client can be anonymous in TLS - usually the case on web TLS can be mutual - if the client has a cert the servers will/can validate it

-putty is free+openn source software than can do SSH. putty has it's own format of key files - .ppk
+putty is free+open source software than can do SSH. putty has its own format of key files -> .ppk

-ppk - putty private key ( you can change the fomrat to pem wiht some software) A PPK file stores a private key, and the corresponding public key.
+ppk - putty private key ( ppk can be changed to pem with some software) A PPK file stores a private key, and the corresponding public key.
 Both are contained in the same file. https://tartarus.org/~simon/putty-snapshots/htmldoc/AppendixC.html

 x.509?
 pem